-Collaborate with, train, and support faculty on the adoption of appropriate classroom technologies that can help advance their educational goals.
+Collaborate with faculty on the adoption of appropriate instructional technologies that can help advance their educational goals.
 Inform faculty of new delivery strategies and pedagogy options.

-Maintain current knowledge of learning science and instructional design principles for the effective support of online and blended education, peer learning, and active learning practices;
+Maintain currency in current learning sciences and instructional design principles for effective support of online education, peer learning and active learning practices.

 Performs other duties as assigned.

-Bachelor’s degree in instructional design, learning sciences or a related field; or a Bachelor’s degree in an unrelated field with certification in instructional design; or related, higher-education experience with training that is equivalent to the skills and knowledge of these degree credentials
+Bachelor’s degree in instructional design, learning sciences or a related field; or a Bachelor’s degree in an unrelated field with certification in instructional design; or related, higher education experience and training that is equivalent to the skills and knowledge of these degree credentials.